Christmas throughout the year!

 - Consider the costs of hiring equipment to install and dismantle

-- Factor in professional installation and dismantlement costs which depend on the size of the project can vary significantly
+- Factor in professional installation and dismantlement costs which depending on the size of the project can vary significantly

 - Where appropriate consider any metrics such as increased footfall and turnover as measurements of success and future budgets